Axis-Fi/axis-core/script/deploy/README.md

 #### Verification

 If the `verify` flag on `deploy.sh` is set, the contract should be verified automatically.
-This requires the following environment variables to be set on the command-line or in `.env`:

-- `ETHERSCAN_API_KEY`
+If `VERIFIER` is blank or `etherscan`, then `ETHERSCAN_API_KEY` must be set as an environment variable.
+Additionally, `VERIFIER_URL` can be used to set a custom verifier URL (by default it uses the one configurd in ethers-rs).

 If deploying against a Tenderly fork and verifying, [follow the instructions](https://docs.tenderly.co/contract-verification).